ibm-cloud-architecture/refarch-integration/docs/service-mesh.md

 The answers depend on the existing infrastructure and environment, and deployment needs.

 ## Service routing
 We have to dissociate intra-cluster communication versus inter clusters or cluster to external services.
-Without getting into too much detail of IP routing within kubernetes some important elements of the cluster are important to remember:
+Without getting into too much detail of IP routing within Kubernetes some important elements of the cluster are important to remember:
 * microservices are packaged as docker container and expose port.
 When deploy they run in a pod within a node (physical or virtual machine)
 * containers can talk to other containers only if they are on the same machine, or when they have exposed port.
 * Kubernetes is configured with a large flat subnet (e.g. 172.30.0.0/16) which is used for internal application traffic inside of the cluster.
 Each worker node in the Kubernetes cluster is assigned one or more non-overlapping slices of this network, coordinated by the Kubernetes master node.